 Each student is tested on their knowledge level during orientation.
 This test will show what skills you have already mastered, and what skills need to be perfected.
 Students will be tested periodically through the course to check on the progress each student is making.How will I know if I'm ready to take the GED® test?

-When you have shown sufficient progress, you will have the opportunity to take a practice test to determine if you are ready for the official GED® test.
-Practice tests can only be administered by an Adult Education staff member.
+When you have shown sufficient progress, you will have the opportunity to take a practice test to determine if you are ready for the official How can you help?

 • Come to class as often as possible - You will learn faster and better.